peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public int GetLowBit();

 Gets the lowest set bit in this number's absolute value.
-(This will also be the lowest set bit in the number's two's-complement representation.).
+(This will also be the lowest set bit in the number's two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)).).

 <b>Return Value:</b>